LonamiWebs/Telethon/readthedocs/quick-references/events-reference.rst

 ChatAction
 ==========

-Occurs whenever a user joins or leaves a chat, or a message is pinned.
+Occurs on certain chat actions, such as chat title changes, user join or leaves, pinned messages, photo changes, etc.

 Full documentation for the `ChatAction
 <telethon.events.chataction.ChatAction>`.